RobertoMarcos/TFM/project_report.md

-# Prediction Finalization Series TV
+# Prediction Finalization TV Series
 ### Master Data Science - K SCHOOL
 ### Author: Roberto Marcos Aparicio

 ## Introduction

-This project aims to predict the number of chapters that a television series will have by estimating through machine learning based on a series of variables (number of votes, ratings, average runtime minutes of chapters, among others) provided by the database from the [IMDB] page (https://datasets.imdbws.com/).
+This project aims to predict the number of chapters that a television series will have by estimating through machine learning based on a series of variables (number of votes, ratings, average runtime minutes of chapters, among others) provided by the database from the [IMDB](https://datasets.imdbws.com/).

 The final tool is aimed at all users who are fans of television series so they can make the decision if they want to see a series based on the number of chapters that will have and therefore, know in what episode will end.